AleAyotte/Renal_classification/README.md

 │   │   ├── Trainer.py              # Abstract class of all trainer classes.
 │   │   └── Utils.py                # Utils function for the trainers.
 │   │
+│   ├── ArgParser.py                # ArgParser used by all Main files.
+│   │── comet_api_key.txt           # Contain the needed api key to use comet.ml
+│   ├── Constant.py                 # Several class of constant and enum.
+│   ├── Main.py                     # Main script for all experimentation.
+│   ├── ModelCreation.py            # Script that create the different neural network.
+│   ├── TrainerCreation.py          # Script that intialize the trainer before training.
 │   └── Utils.py                    # Utils function for the main files.
 │
 ├── Normalization                   # Normalization and preprocessing of MRI images.